hibayesian/awesome-automl-papers/README.md

 <img src="resources/procedure.jpg" width="600px" atl="figure1"/>
 </div>

-In recent years, *AutoML* has attracted much attention from a bunch of giant companies and start-up companies.
+*AutoML* approaches are already mature enough to rival and sometimes even outperform human machine learning experts.
+Put simply, *AutoML* can lead to improved performance while saving substantial amounts of time and money, as machine learning experts are both hard to find and expensive.
+As a result, commercial interest in *AutoML* has grown dramatically in recent years, and several major tech companies and start-up companies are now developing their own *AutoML* systems.
 An overview comparison of some of them can be summarized to the following table.

 | Company    | AutoFE     | HPO        | NAS        |
 | :--------: | :--------: | :--------: | :--------: |